 Figure 4.2.2.
-Fugacity ratios of $\alpha$ -endosulfan for different regions of the Arctic Ocean.
+Fugacity ratios of α -endosulfan for different regions of the Arctic Ocean.
 Note the locations on the x-axis broadly represent a west to east transect (i.e. Bering to the White Sea).

-The sea-ice cover likely to be impeding air-water transfer; JOIS 97 = Canadian Archipelago
+Sea-ice cover likely to be impeding air-water transfer; JOIS 97 = Canadian Archipelago